HKasie/Data-Pipeline-with-Airflow-Project/README.md

 The dimension and fact operators can be utilized as follows:
    * to run data transformations using the provided SQL helper class.
 Most of the logic is within the SQL transformations.
    * operator takes as input the SQL statement and target database on which to run the query against.
 A target table is defined that to store the results.
    * Dimension loads are often done with the truncate-insert pattern where the target table is emptied before the load.
 Thus, you could also have a parameter that allows switching between insert modes when loading dimensions.
-Fact tables are usually so massive that they should only allow append type functionality.
+   * Fact tables are usually so massive that they should only allow append type functionality.

 ### Data Quality Operator
-The final operator to create is the data quality operator, which is used to run checks on the data itself.
-The operator's main functionality is to receive one or more SQL based test cases along with the expected results and execute the tests.
+The final operator to create is the data quality operator which are used as follows:
+* to run checks on the data itself.
+* main functionality is to receive one or more SQL based test cases along with the expected results and execute the tests.
 For each the test, the test result and expected result needs to be checked and if there is no match, the operator should raise an exception and the task should retry and fail eventually.

 For example one test could be a SQL statement that checks if certain column contains NULL values by counting all the rows that have NULL in the column.
 We do not want to have any NULLs so expected result would be 0 and the test would compare the SQL statement's outcome to the expected result.